begoon/deta-persistent-sqlite/README.md

     gunicorn wsgi:application --reload

 Note: when you run the project locally, Django takes the database from the current directory, not from `/tmp`.
+Also, don't forget to set the `DETA_PROJECT_KEY` variable in your environment.